Pacific Research Institute: Staff

+The current chairman of the board of trustees Clark S. Judge (since 2005) is also a co-founder of the White House Writers Group.

 Finances

 PRI's total revenues in 2020 were $5.6 million, according to ProPublica's Nonprofit Explorer database.

-The Lilly Endowment, connected to Eli Lilly and Company, is a significant donor, contributing $175,000 a year in grants to PRI since 2015, according to The Intercept.
+The Lilly Endowment, connected to Eli Lilly and Company, is a donor, contributing $175,000 a year in grants to PRI since 2015, according to The Intercept.